If you are like most inside sales managers, handling the day-to-day operations and achieving your goals is a battle.

 You’ve done everything within your power to help an underperforming sales rep succeed: from training to coaching, to the right technology, to retraining.
 Yet, the rep still fails to thrive and doesn’t improve.

-If retraining does not work and there’s not another suitable position available, then the sales rep needs to be removed from your team.
+If retraining does not work and there’s no other suitable position available, then the sales rep needs to be removed from your team.

 This sales rep most likely fits into the 55% of sales reps who are more suited to do something else.
 You are doing both parties justice by cutting ties.